 These don’t-go-there topics vary across the world.
 In Germanic countries, open debate about hot-button issues and conflicting intellectual ideas is often encouraged.
 But across many cultures, topics like religion and politics can stir controversy, and bringing them up is generally frowned upon.

 Some topics that seem perfectly appropriate at home might not land right abroad.
-In Canada and the U.S., it’s normal to ask about the nature of someone’s work, but in cultures where work doesn’t dominate daily life, the question “What do you do for a living?” can trigger a scoff or elicit an eye roll.
+In Canada and the United States, it’s normal to ask about the nature of someone’s work, but in cultures where work doesn’t dominate daily life, the question “What do you do for a living?” can trigger a scoff or elicit an eye roll.
 In France and Italy, for example, a boring day job is just one aspect of a robust and colorful life filled with other kinds of meaning.
 Whereas asking about one’s family life in the U.S. might be a bit too personal, in Latin America, families are the backbone of daily life and are thus frequent talking points.

 Cautious of overstepping boundaries?
 Play it safe by staying simple.
 When in doubt, go-to topics like pop culture, sports and the weather work wonderfully because they’re near cultural universals — shared experiences over which most people can connect.